 Sarnia-Lambton has a vibrant community, with numerous activities and festivals.
 Whatever your interests, you should be able find some like-minded people to enjoy them with.
 Below is a list of some of the areas events and activities.
 It is by no means exhaustive, but are some of the things our Newcomers group likes to do!

-October 6-9, 2017 at the Brigden Fairgrounds.
+At the Brigden Fairgrounds.
 A midway, games, and plenty of country fun!

 Lots of fall fun with a corn maze, pumpkin patch, petting farm, hay rides and mini-putt!
 Check website for hours.